AlgernonLiu/first-two-character-input/README.md

    pip install nltk kytea

 3. **Generate Train and Test Set**:
    In my project, I use Gutenberg dataset as training data and Brown dataset as testing data.
-For training data, I use 5 different proportion of Gutenberg dataset for data preprocessing, so you will see 5 train text files(you can also change it by change the proportion variable); while for test data, I use 100% Brown dataset and generate the text file with only first-two-character(input) and with whole sentence(ground truth).
+For training data, I use different proportion of Gutenberg dataset for data preprocessing, so you will see many train text files(you can also change it by change the proportion variable); while for test data, I use 100% Brown dataset and generate the text file with only first-two-character(input) and with whole sentence(ground truth).
 The data_generation.py not only download these dataset, but also do the preprocessing: delete the illegal characters such as (, /.
    ```sh
    python3 data_generation.py